danieledep/raspberry-remote-shutdown/README.md

 Check the **systemd** services are enabled and running
 `systemctl list-unit-files`

-From terminal send MQTT messages to the broker which sends them to NodeRED client.
+From terminal send MQTT messages to the NodeRED client which sends them to the Sonoff.

 To turn on:
 ``` mosquitto_pub -d -t sonoff/switch/mains/command -m "on" ```